AffeAli/fau-studon-downloader/README.md

 Then execute the program (use `-o <directory>` to specify the download directory):

 ```
-$ KIT-ILIAS-downloader -o ./ILIAS
+$ fau-studon-downloader -o ./StudOn
 ```

-By default, only content on your [personal desktop](https://ilias.studium.kit.edu/ilias.php?baseClass=ilPersonalDesktopGUI&cmd=jumpToSelectedItems) will be downloaded.
+By default, only content on your [personal desktop](https://studon.fau.de/studon/ilias.php?baseClass=ilDashboardGUI&cmd=jumpToMemberships) will be downloaded.
-Use the `--sync-url` option to download a specific page and its sub-pages: (the URL should be copied from an ILIAS link, not the browser URL bar)
+Use the `--sync-url` option to download a specific page and its sub-pages: (the URL should be copied from an StudOn link, not the browser URL bar)

 ```
-$ KIT-ILIAS-downloader -o ./ILIAS/WS2021-HM1 --sync-url 'https://ilias.studium.kit.edu/ilias.php?ref_id=1276968&cmdClass=ilrepositorygui&cmdNode=uk&baseClass=ilRepositoryGUI'
+$ fau-studon-downloader -o ./StudOn/WS2021-HM1 --sync-url 'https://ilias.studium.kit.edu/ilias.php?ref_id=1276968&cmdClass=ilrepositorygui&cmdNode=uk&baseClass=ilRepositoryGUI'
 ```

 ### Options

 ```
-KIT-ILIAS-downloader 0.3.5
+fau-studon-downloader 0.3.5

 USAGE:
-    KIT-ILIAS-downloader [FLAGS] [OPTIONS] --output <output>
+    fau-studon-downloader [FLAGS] [OPTIONS] --output <output>

 FLAGS:
         --all                 Download all courses